Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Dieudonn e theory and prismatic -gauges

 \end{remark}{}

 \begin{remark}[Base change] Let $S \to S'$ be a map of qrsp algebras.
 Let $G$ be a $p$-divisible group over $S$ and let $G_{S'}$ be the $p$-divisible group over $S'$ obtained by base change.
 Let $f: \mathrm{Spf}(S')^{\mathrm{syn}} \to \Spf(S)^\syn$ denote the natural map.
-By the proof of \cref{dualo1}, one obtains that the natural map $f^* \mathcal{M}(G) \to \mathcal{M}(G_{S'})$ must be an isomorphism. \end{remark}{} Finally, we can define the prismatic Dieudonn\'e $F$-gauge associated to a $p$-divisible group. \begin{definition}[Dieudonn\'e $F$-gauge of a $p$-divisible group] Let $T$ be a quasisyntomic ring and $G$ be a $p$-divisible group over $T.$ By \cref{pdivbase}, for every qrsp algebra $S$ over $T,$ we obtain a vector bundle $\mathcal{M}(G_S)$ that is compatible under pullback for every map $S \to S'$ of qrsp algebras over $T.$ By \cref{si}, this data descends to a prismatic $F$-gauge over $T$, which we denote as $\mathcal{M}(G)$ and call it the (prismatic) Dieudonn\'e $F$-gauge of $G.$ By \cref{dualo1}, it follows that $\mathcal{M}(G)$ is naturally a vector bundle over $\Spf(T)^\syn$ of rank equal to the height of $G.$ \end{definition}{}
+By \cref{basechangedm} and the proof of \cref{dualo1}, one obtains that the natural map $f^* \mathcal{M}(G) \to \mathcal{M}(G_{S'})$ must be an isomorphism.
+Alternatively, since the source and the target of the natural map are both prismatic $F$-gauges, one can also invoke \cref{comppp} to conclude that the map is an isomorphism. \end{remark}{} Finally, we can define the prismatic Dieudonn\'e $F$-gauge associated to a $p$-divisible group. \begin{definition}[Dieudonn\'e $F$-gauge of a $p$-divisible group] Let $T$ be a quasisyntomic ring and $G$ be a $p$-divisible group over $T.$ By \cref{pdivbase}, for every qrsp algebra $S$ over $T,$ we obtain a vector bundle $\mathcal{M}(G_S)$ that is compatible under pullback for every map $S \to S'$ of qrsp algebras over $T.$ By \cref{si}, this data descends to a prismatic $F$-gauge over $T$, which we denote as $\mathcal{M}(G)$ and call it the (prismatic) Dieudonn\'e $F$-gauge of $G.$ By \cref{dualo1}, it follows that $\mathcal{M}(G)$ is naturally a vector bundle over $\Spf(T)^\syn$ of rank equal to the height of $G.$ \end{definition}{}